Edit FTP Call Unit

 1. You can add multiple keys for key handling.

-3. Please note that you can add another key after successfully creating the first one.
-If any placeholder is present and it is empty, you cannot add an additional key unless you fill in the values in the placeholder.
+2. Please note that you can add another key after successfully creating the first one.
+An empty placeholder will always be present.
+You cannot add an additional key unless you fill in the placeholder values.

 Extended Error Handling